adamfaryna/freedomsamurai.github.io/source/_posts/why-you-shouldnt-invite-your-friend-or-relative-to-startup.md

 ---
-title: Why You Shouldn't Invite Your Friend or Family Member to Startup
+title: Why You Shouldn't Invite Your Friend or Relative to Startup
 date: 2019-01-21 09:12:24
 tags:
 - Startups